The CICO Diet is the popular diet on Reddit that is building a big group of passionate followers.

 Your digestion will also suffer.

-If you’re following the CICO Diet then I would at least look into taking a probiotic with vitamins from greens in it like Athletic Greens.
+If you’re following the CICO Diet then I would at least look into taking a probiotic with vitamins from greens.

 You can expect to feel like a dumpster after being on the CICO Diet.
 I don’t know about you but eating bad foods can put me in the worst mood ever.